Follow Fresh From Florida

 Conserve Energy and Save Money at Home

-By answering just a few simple questions about your home, including the size, shape and year it was built, the “My Florida Home Energy” tool can help you conserve energy and save money!
+By answering just a few simple questions about your home, including the size, shape and year it was built, you can use the “My Florida Home Energy” tool to help conserve energy and save money.
 The tool takes you on an interactive tour through your home and offers tips for how you can improve its energy efficiency.
 In addition, it provides you with a customized plan for your home and estimates how much money you can save by increasing energy efficiency.

 Improve Your Water Use

 Across the state of Florida, almost 10 million acres of farm, ranch, nursery and forest lands have applied agricultural Best Management Practices (BMPs) to protect and conserve water resources.
 BMPs utilize innovative technologies to reduce the runoff and leaching of nutrients into Florida's surface and ground waters and to enhance water conservation.

 By implementing BMPs, Florida agriculture saves more than 10 billion gallons of water each year.